 See if you can spot all of these objects during your visit!

-In the late 1800s, the Silsby Company created the Steam Powered Pumper in New York.
-This technological advancement made the lives of firefighters everywhere easier.
-They no longer had to rely on bucket brigades to fight fires.
-This impacted communities all over the country, including in Berlin, Wisconsin.
+In the late 1800s, the Silsby Company created the Pumper in New York.
+It made the lives of firefighters everywhere easier.
+It was so effective that some places used it until the 1930s.

 Explore Wisconsin 101: Our History in Objects